Thomas Ledlie Birch: Last years: at odds with American revivalism

-In the United States, Birch returned to the ministry, first in Philadelphia and then, unhappily due to various disputes, political and religious, with the Ohio presbytery in Allegheny County, western Pennsylvania.
+In the United States, Birch returned to the ministry, first in Philadelphia and then, unhappily due to various disputes, political and religious, with the Ohio Presbytery in Allegheny County, western Pennsylvania.

 The Ohio presbytery disapproved of Birch's radical republicanism, which he had translated into support for Thomas Jefferson and his Democratic-Republican Party.
 Together with most of the local shopkeepers, merchants and landowners, the elders and clergy supported the Federalist Party.
 Citing his United Irish past, Rev. John McMillan characterised Birch as a "fugitive from justice and an enemy of order".
 But "more fundamentally" the presbytery responded to Birch's hostility to a new American-frontier theology.
 Despite his own millenarianism (based on his reading of the Books of Daniel and Revelation he concluded that the Second Coming of Christ would occur in Washington in 1848), as in Ireland Birch robustly defended the Presbyterian orthodoxy.
 He was repelled by a revivalism that emphasised personal faith experience.
 The Ohio Presbytery repeatedly rejected Birch as "unconverted".

-In American revivalism Birch may have recognised something of that which in Ireland he had observed in the "Seceders" who believed they were returning to the fundamentals of the faith.
+In American revivalism, Birch may have recognized something of that which in Ireland he had observed in the "Seceders" who believed they were returning to the fundamentals of the faith.
 In a broadside published in 1796 he had denounced the excesses of their outdoor communion observations, suggesting that their primary aim was "large collections", and had rebuked their reactionary politics.